mulesoft-catalyst/metrics-toolkit/README.md

 	- Not supported when authenticating with **Connected Apps**
 	- Not supported on **GovCloud**

-## Some Theory around the Framework
+## Some Theory around the Accelerator
-The framework is intended to cover the main areas to define and implement metrics using Mule.
+The accelerator is intended to cover the main areas to define and implement metrics using Mule.

 ### Business Needs